Best 40 Eating Disorder Blogs 2016

 Carolin, Beauty Beyond The Bones

 Carolin is a creator of an inspirational eating disorder blog “Beauty Beyond The Bones.”
 She started documenting her personal struggles and the journey of anorexia recovery several years ago.
 Today her blog reminds a great book, where Carolin is the Super Hero.
 After struggling with depression and battling anorexia for several years, Carolin found meaningful freedom through Christ and set herself free.
-Today she is a vibrant, bright and happy young women, who writes about her personal experience and through her writing helps other people to get better.
+Today she is a happy young woman, who writes about her personal experience and through her writing helps other people to get better.

 Follow Carolin @anarevealed on Twitter